juan-formoso/juan-formoso/README.md

 ## Hello there!
 I'm Juan

 - 🌱 I’m currently learning about Node.js
-- 🔭 I’m interested in back-end development, blockchain and cybersecurity
+- 🔭 I’m interested in web development, blockchain and cybersecurity

 <div>
   <a href="https://github.com/juan-formoso">